 So, take a look at the first chapter of your current work in progress and ask yourself if it suffers from any of these very common ailments.
 If it does, perhaps that’s something to add to your list of revisions to make in the next draft.

 Until next time, happy writing!
-Filed under: Tips for Writers Writing Mastery Tagged with: fiction writing LMAP novel writing Quick Fix Series (LMAP) revising hacks revision tips revisions Tips for Writers writing hacks writing mastery writing tips writing tools
+Filed under: Tips for Writers Writing Mastery Tagged with: fiction writing LMAP novel writing revising hacks Revision Kickstart (LMAP) revision tips revisions Tips for Writers writing hacks writing mastery writing tips writing tools